solid-js/typescript-npm-starter/README.md

 Smart starter for NPM libraries with Typescript sources, integrated unit test, Git hooks and Markdown documentation.

-# Features

 ## Typescript First

-Create solid libraries with Typescript as source, exported automatically as Javascript modules with Typescript definitions.
-No Typescript files are push to NPM, to keep pure Javascript pipeline with opt-in Typescript features for developers using your library.
+Create solid libraries with Typescript as source, exported as Javascript modules with Typescript definitions.
+No Typescript files are pushed to NPM, to keep pure Javascript pipeline with opt-in Typescript features for developers using your library.

 ## For Open-Source projects

-##### For GitHub open source projects
+#### GitHub
 Non GitHub projects will work but documentation will not be uploaded to github.io.

-##### For public NPM projects
+#### Public NPM projects
-Non public npm projects will work but when installing a new project, call `node setup no-publish` to avoid publishing your package in public scope.
+Non public npm projects will work but pushing to npm automatically will be disabled.

 ## Clean documentation

 Create [clean documentations](https://solid-js.github.io/typescript-npm-starter/) thanks to [docsify](https://docsify.js.org).
 Markdown editing with no compiling phase.
-Really simple management and automatically uploaded to your github.io space.
+Really simple management and automatically uploaded to your github.io space when pushing a new version.

 ## Unit tests